Strict hierarchy of optimal strategies for global estimations: Linking global estimations with local ones

 when $k=i, ii, iv$.
 Here, $d_O=\textrm{dim}(\mathcal{H}_{O_1}\otimes\cdots\otimes\mathcal{H}_{O_N})$ and $\Lambda^{(k)}$ is a linear map whose expression can be found in SM \cite{SM} (see also Ref.~\cite{araujoWitnessingCausalNonseparability2015}).
 The discussion on strategies $(iii)$ needs to be carried out separately and is left to SM \cite{SM}.
 We show that $\mathcal{J}_{\max}^{(k)}$ can be computed via the SDP \cite{SM}

 referred to as the primal SDP.
-Note that SDPs can be solved efficiently via numerical packages which, however, suffer from small errors due to the use of floating-point variables.
-To overcome this issue, we propose Algorithm 1 in SM \cite{SM} to assist the primal SDP (see Ref.~\cite{Bavaresco2021} for another example).
-Using the primal SDP and Algorithm 1, we can obtain reliable lower bounds on $\mathcal{J}_{\max}^{(k)}$, for which errors in the primal SDP are eliminated.
-Further, to obtain upper bounds, we derive the dual SDP \cite{SM},
+As demonstrated below, the gaps among $\mathcal{J}_{\max}^{(k)}$'s may be small, due to which numerical errors in the SDP may compromise the reliability of computed results.
+To overcome this issue, we propose Algorithm 1 in SM \cite{SM}.
+Using Algorithm 1 to assist the primal SDP, we can obtain reliable lower bounds on $\mathcal{J}_{\max}^{(k)}$, for which numerical errors are eliminated.
+Further, to obtain upper bounds, we derive the dual SDP